Cuis-Smalltalk/Learning-Cuis/SamplePackage4.md

 ![Cuis Window](SamplePkg/Sample-Package-069.png)

 I did that here by DoIt (Cmd-d) on an Inspector opened on the IEDictWindow where I asked the question
 ````Smalltalk
 (self morphExtent / self textSizeUnit) rounded.
 ````

-Now I can add a method to the `geometry` category
+Now I know enough to add a method to the `geometry` category
 ````Smalltalk
 initialExtent